cinight/GPURecorderExample/README.md

 # GPURecorderExample

-This example is using this [Recorder.gpuElapsedNanoseconds](https://docs.unity3d.com/2020.1/Documentation/ScriptReference/Profiling.Recorder-gpuElapsedNanoseconds.html)
+This example is using this [Recorder.gpuElapsedNanoseconds](https://docs.unity3d.com/2020.1/Documentation/ScriptReference/Profiling.Recorder-gpuElapsedNanoseconds.html) \
+This API is only available from Unity **2020.1+**

 Tested both playmode & player:
 - Works in DX11 / DX12 / Vulkan